 Over the last 24 months, many of our clients experienced successful exits through acquisition, secondary sale, or their company going public.
 This new liquidity set their financial trajectory on the fast-track, drastically changing what is possible for them.

-In anticipation of liquidity, we had several brainstorming sessions with our clients.
+In anticipation of these liquidity events, we had several brainstorming sessions with our clients.
 These discussions touched on an array of topics, but the common underlying sentiment was optionality.
 Although optionality is also the foundation of the Financial Independence / Retire Early (FI/RE) movement, these conversations were far from the stereotypes portrayed in the news.

 Our experience collaborating with folks who are fortunate enough to navigate life-changing wealth early in their career is that they worked hard for the possibility.
 The attributes that put their financial trajectory years or even decades ahead of schedule don’t disappear overnight.
 But in many cases, these individuals do want to experience something different even if it’s for a short while.

 Doing nothing for the next 30 years is much more intimidating than doing something else for a bit.
 The reason is that “something else” can be anything and “for a bit” can be as long as it makes sense for them.
 For our clients, these intrinsically motivated decisions created the space for travel, homeschooling kids, writing a book, volunteering full-time, starting a company, or unplugging and recharging before the next chapter of their lives.

 Not only does proactively planning for liquidity allow clients to smoothly transition into this new chapter of life, it affords a new lever to gain more from their sabbatical.

 Aside from the perks to physical and mental well-being, there is an important lever we can consider for improving financial well-being during a sabbatical – harvesting gains inside an after-tax portfolio.